North Korea's nuclear programme: How advanced is it?

 Firstly, it claimed it had "miniaturised" a device, that is, made a device small enough to fit a nuclear warhead onto a missile.

-Pyongyang also said the latest test had a much greater yield than the plutonium devices it detonated in 2006 and 2009.
+Pyongyang also said the 2013 test had a much greater yield than the plutonium devices it detonated in 2006 and 2009.

 Some analysts have suggested that warnings of a "high-level" test could have been code for the use of highly enriched uranium (HEU) rather than plutonium.

 Although both represent roughly the same level of threat, a uranium bomb would signify a huge technological achievement because the process of distilling natural uranium ore to the stuff suitable for bombs is profoundly difficult.

 The 2013 test was indeed larger in force than previous ones but monitors failed to detect radioactive isotopes.
 Finding certain isotopes would help experts determine whether a plutonium or uranium-based device was used.

 But a well-contained test could yield no radioactive isotopes, experts say.
 So uncertainty remains.